+[The text in the remainder of this section is very choppy and repetitive.
+Needs clean-up]

 Priority is given to the microwave landing system (MLS) in the band 5 030–5 091 MHz.
 Other applications for using this band (e.g. in the aeronautical mobile (R) service and aeronautical mobile-satellite (R) service to support unmanned aircraft) are emerging.

-The aeronautical mobile (R) service in the band 5 091–5 150 MHz is reserved for airport surface communication systems (AeroMACS) which are currently being developed.
+The aeronautical mobile (R) service in the band 5 091–5 150 MHz is reserved for airport surface communication systems (AeroMACS) which are currently being developed [I believe SARPS are complete?].
 A tuning range of 5 000–5 150 MHz for AeroMACS is being considered to support either regional or sub-regional requirements.

 The band 5 000–5 030 MHz is also planned for use by the radionavigation satellite service.